How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 Investor Expectations

 The investor will be looking at the scheme to see if the opportunity to invest today makes economic sense and whether the returns that will be accrued in capital gains/ appreciation in value over time offer a sound investment.
-Obviously, the main factors that will cause the appreciation in value include settlement of local populations within the vicinity of the property, development of multi-dweller residential properties, institutional and commercial developments.
+Obviously, the main factors that will cause the appreciation in value include settlement of local populations within the vicinity of the property, development of multi-dwelling residential properties, and institutional and commercial developments.
 However, forecasting the progression of these factors 10, 15 or even 20 years down the line may not be as easy as many investors may be given to think.

 The investor’s success in a land banking scheme lies in their knowledge of the market and their ability to think strategically and follow paths of development in undeveloped areas in proximity to growing towns.